 - "Mass Refueling Unit Parking Area" is an area where refueling trucks would be parked. - For large aircraft (all bombers, all airliners, all transport aircraft carrying more than 20 passengers), the distance criteria is measured as the closest point between the aircraft FSSZ and building or facility involved.
 For small aircraft (fighters, helicopters, utility aircraft, and small transports carrying 20 or less passengers), the distance criteria is measured as the closest point between the aircraft and building or facility involved.
-In any case, a building or facility cannot be inside the FSSZ. - Hardened Aircraft Shelters/Protective Aircraft Shelters are not considered to be either Inhabited or Uninhabited Buildings for the purpose or application of this table. - For AF aircraft being hot fueled as NAS Atsugi distance criteria from aircraft parking area/uninhabited buildings and inhabited building will be in accordance with NAVAIR 00-80T-109. - Two or more hot refueling pits can be in simultaneous operation as long as separation is maintained between each sites FSSZ (minimum 50 feet).
+In any case, a building or facility cannot be inside the FSSZ. - Hardened Aircraft Shelters/Protective Aircraft Shelters are not considered to be either Inhabited or Uninhabited Buildings for the purpose or application of this table. - For AF aircraft being hot fueled as NAS Atsugi distance criteria from aircraft parking area/uninhabited buildings and inhabited building will be in accordance with NAVAIR 00-80T-109. - For adjacent hot pit sites in simultaneous operation, the FSSZs for the aircraft/fueling system on one site should not overlap/intersect with the FSSZs for the aircraft/fueling system on the adjacent site.

-- \ For existing parking areas, the distance may be modified on the basis of local conditions, however, the separation distance shall not be reduced below 50 feet. - \\ For AF crews performing hot refueling at NAS Atsugi will follow NAVAIR 00-80T-109 guidance for the procedure. - For E-4B aircraft, the distance from the wingtip can be reduced to 100 feet.
-For B-2A aircraft home station hot pit refueling only, the distance from wingtip vent FSSZ to uninhabitated buildings can be reduced to 55 feet. - \\\\ Part of an aircraft may pass within 50 feet of a hot refueling operation as long as the operating engine(s) of the taxiing aircraft do not penetrate the 50-foot criteria. - \\\\\\ When rapid defueling with an external hydraulic power cart (and no aircraft engine operating) this distance can be reduced to 100 feet.
+- For existing parking areas, the distance may be modified on the basis of local conditions, however, the separation distance shall not be reduced below 50 feet. - For AF crews performing hot refueling at NAS Atsugi will follow NAVAIR 00-80T-109 guidance for the procedure. - For E-4B aircraft, the distance from the wingtip can be reduced to 100 feet.
+For B-2A aircraft home station hot pit refueling only, the distance from wingtip vent FSSZ to uninhabitated buildings can be reduced to 55 feet. - Part of an aircraft may pass within 50 feet of a hot refueling operation as long as the operating engine(s) of the taxiing aircraft do not penetrate the 50-foot criteria. - When rapid defueling with an external hydraulic power cart (and no aircraft engine operating) this distance can be reduced to 100 feet.